-A great KEY for UNDERSTANDING the HISTORICAL SETTING on any passage of SCRIPTURE is to faithfully apply...

-The "Five Point Question Rule."
+The key for understanding the historical setting on any passage of Scripture is to faithfully apply the "Five Point Question Rule."

 - 1. WHO is speaking or writing?

 - 2. To WHOM is it being spoken or written?

 - 3. WHAT is being spoken or written about?

 - 4. WHEN is it being spoken or written?

 - 5. WHY is it being spoken or written?
 We could also add to this WHERE is it being spoken from and to?